Thursday 30 January 1941

 |Italian prisoners at Tobruk, January 1941.|

 Soviet Government: Lavrentiy Beria, head of the NKVD (forerunner of the KGB), is elevated to be the Soviet Union's "top cop, becoming Commissar General of State Security.
 Beria, already a candidate member of the Politburo, is a particularly rough character who, it is said, personally strangled his predecessor, Nikolai Yezhov - but this may simply be Soviet mythmaking.
 Perhaps.
 Beria is one of Stalin's favorites because he does a lot of the state's "dirty work," which usually involves eliminating people.
-He also plays a direct role in the war at certain critical points, again in his role of "enforcer."
+He also plays a direct role in the war at certain critical points, again in his role as "enforcer."

 Australia: Prime Minister Robert Menzies continues his lengthy and tortuous journey to London, flying to Rangoon and then to Calcutta.

 China: In the Battle of Southern Henan, the Japanese 11th Army is attempting, in three separate columns, to take over the southern section of the Ping-Han Railway.
-The Chinese 5th War Area (Li Zongren) does not oppose the Japanese frontally, but instead forms a "crescent" which proves a danger to the Japanese flanks.
+The Chinese 5th War Area (Li Zongren) does not oppose the Japanese frontally but instead forms a "crescent" which proves a danger to the Japanese flanks.
 Today, the Japanese take Wuyang, meeting little opposition from the Chinese.

 Future History: Richard Bruce Cheney is born in Lincoln, Nebraska.
 He attends Yale University, then interns with Congressman William A. Steiger.
 This begins a long career of public service which includes election to the US House of Representatives in Wyoming in 1978, serving until 1989.
 He becomes Secretary of Defense under President George Herbert Walker Bush, and then the 46th Vice President of the United States with President George W. Bush.
 Dick Cheney remains involved in politics in an emeritus role.